betfair-datascientists/betfair-datascientists.github.io/src/modelling/AFL2023Datathon.md

 ### Registration
 Registrations have now closed.

-Pre-Register [here](https://forms.gle/2oqgSPYpvcXRRprG6) for our 2023 AFL Brownlow Datathon!
-This competition will commence in the week beginning August 28th.

 ## The Competition

 Do you think you have what it takes to predict the scores in AFL matches?